A Cut Above With Claus Staalner

 We have a lot of new, innovative products for a very old-fashioned industry, so new ways of handling things that allow anybody to get into this business without having years of experience and all those historic things that go with it.
 Environmentally speaking, treating is very clean today.
 It’s not the old nasty-looking things with environmental problems.

-What amazes me, especially when I look at the SFPA membership, is the innovation, the introduction of artificial intelligence and machine learning.
-You think there’s only so many ways to process and manufacture lumber, what’s coming out on the market, it’s just mind blowing and it’s our community that’s leading that.
+What amazes me, especially when I look at the SFPA membership, is the innovation, and the introduction of artificial intelligence and machine learning.
+You think there are only so many ways to process and manufacture lumber, what’s coming out on the market, it’s just mind-blowing and it’s our community leading that.

 So, pull out your crystal ball.
 Where do you think the forest products industry, the Southern Pine lumber industry will be in 10 years?
 What do you think it will look like?

-We talk about other industries and encroaching on our business (concrete, plastics, and the like), and they are because it’s convenient, but when the day is over, wood doesn’t pollute.
+We talk about other industries encroaching on our business (concrete, plastics, and the like), and they are because it’s convenient, but when the day is over, wood doesn’t pollute.
 The industry has been pretty poor at communicating those advantages, but it’s changing.
-I think the industry will be as big as today if not much bigger in the next 10-20 years because of the environmental need and awareness.
+The industry will be as big as today if not much bigger in the next 10-20 years because of the environmental need and awareness.

-We all know we have more trees today than we had around the Civil War and our message is fantastic, so I think we’re going to see that reflected in our businesses and hopefully we get more young people into the industry.
+We all know we have more trees today than we had around the Civil War and our message is fantastic, so I think we will see that reflected in our businesses and hopefully, we get more young people into the industry.

 My son is involved in the business, and we see second and third generations with our customers, so hopefully we can make our industry sexy.
 It’s exciting to work in a treating plant, and it can be an exciting job to work in a sawmill.